 Electric outdoor heaters are straightforward and safe options for heating an outdoor space.
 They are simple to set up – all you have to do is plug them in, but they can be inconvenient if no outlets are nearby.

-If you go with electric heaters, remember that they can easily overload a circuit, so only use one heater per outlet; overall, they are an excellent option for quick, secure, and efficient outdoor heating.
+If you choose electric heaters, remember that they can easily overload a circuit, so only use one heater per outlet.
+Overall, electric heaters are an excellent option for quick, secure, and efficient outdoor heating.

 ● Natural Gas Heaters